Jorge Blanco (musician): 2021–present: Papás por Encargo and new music

 On March 12, 2021, Blanco was featured on "Say O" from Brazilian DJ and producer Bruno Martini's debut album Original.
 On March 19, 2021, Blanco released "Polvo De Estrellas", a collaboration with DJ duo AtellaGalli, as a single.
 On March 26, 2021, the collaboration between Blanco and singer Anna Chase titled "Antídoto" was released as a single.
 On September 24, 2021, Blanco released a song titled "Hot Damn" as a single.
 On October 29, 2021, Blanco released a song titled "Bad Karma" as the follow-up single.
 Blanco voiced Noah in the Latin American version of the animated film Ron's Gone Wrong, released in October 2021.
 On November 5, 2021, Blanco appeared on the remix of Lalo Brito's song "La Culpa".
 On March 11, 2022, the collaboration between Blanco and musical group Grupo Cañaveral De Humberto Pabón titled "Dime Que Regresarás" was released as a single.

 Blanco was cast in a Disney+ original series Papás por Encargo (Daddies on Request in English) as Miguel, one of the female lead character's three adoptive fathers.
 The first season of the series was released on July 13, 2022.
 Blanco sang alongside his co-stars Michael Ronda, Lalo Brito and Farah Justiniani the series' theme song, "Vivo", which was released on June 24, 2022, to promote the show.
 Blanco appeared alongside some of the cast members of Violetta in a Disney+ special celebrating the show's 10th anniversary, Solo Amor y Mil Canciones, released on December 8, 2022.
 Blanco sang alongside his Papás por Encargo co-stars Michael Ronda and Lalo Brito the song "Ven", which was released on October 27, 2023, to promote the series' second season, released on November 8.
 The collaboration between Blanco and duo Hermanas JM titled "24/7" was released on September 6, 2024.
+In July 2026, Blanco appeared on a remix of Ruggero's song "Polanco".

 Personal life

 Blanco lived in Buenos Aires, Argentina for three years while working on Violetta.
 Following the end of the Violetta Live musical tour and the production of Tini: The Movie, Blanco relocated to Los Angeles, United States where he resided for few years before moving back to his home country Mexico.
 Blanco is fluent in Spanish, English, Italian, Portuguese and French.
 Since 2007, Blanco has been in a relationship with actress and singer Stephie Caire, whom he had met the same year on High School Musical: La Selección.
 In August 2016, Blanco and Caire became engaged.
 In January 2021, Blanco revealed through his social media that he married Caire a few years ago.
+In an Instagram post on June 13, 2026, Blanco revealed that his wife suffered a miscarriage of their first child after announcing the pregnancy in April.